Does your 3-year-old throw frequent temper tantrums?

 If your little one got frustrated because building the house of their dreams with the Lego sets didn’t go as planned, moving their attention away from that activity may help.
-If you’re in a grocery store and they start a public tantrum, create a distraction and if that doesn’t work, take them to a quiet place.
+If you’re in a grocery store and start a public tantrum, create a distraction and if that doesn’t work, take them to a quiet place.

 Give Some Space

 If your toddler hits, kicks, or throws stuff during a tantrum, immediately move them to a safe place.
-Make it perfectly clear that there will be zero tolerance for aggressive behavior.
+Make it clear that there will be zero tolerance for aggressive behavior.
 Please don’t take whatever they say during a tantrum personally.
 They’re just venting out their frustration.

 How do you discipline a 3-year-old temper tantrum?

 Throwing tantrums may be a normal part of growing up, but young children need to learn about self-control and boundaries.
 That’s why it’s important to make sure you discipline your 3-year-old temper tantrum.